Minimum Wage Exemptions & Overtime Exemptions Under the FLSA

 - Public agencies

-Workers such as guards, janitors, and maintenance employees who perform duties that are related to/essential for interstate activities are also covered by FLSA.
+Workers like guards, janitors, and maintenance employees who perform duties related to or essential for interstate activities are also covered by FLSA.
 These laws also generally apply to domestic workers.

 Bottom Line